 Aesthetic purposes: Admit it, it looks cute and classy having a shiny thing in your most sensitive area.
 It would make your private part look more appealing and sexy.

 Emotional contentment: You look good, you feel good.
-Even if it’s not visible to people, feeling beautiful boosts your emotional quotient.
+Even if it’s not visible to people, feeling beautiful helps you a lot.
 It’s a subjective claim and others may not feel the same way.

 Cons: What is the cost of having one?

-No function: Let’s face it, the piercing doesn’t have any use at all, it can even be annoying and makes your private area more sensitive.
+No function: Let’s face it, the piercing doesn’t have any use at all, and it can even be annoying to your female area.
 The piercing is simply for decorative purposes only.